KhalilFadiga1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory in a long format
+display current directory in a long format including hidden files